jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \ket{\psi} = \ket{A_1}\otimes \ket{A_2}\otimes\dots\otimes\ket{A_n}
 ```

 In general, an N-qubit state is represented by a vector in the 2N-dimensional complex vector space $\mathbb{C}^{2N}$.
+Vectors which only differ by a complex phase are equivalent as far as the quantum state is concerned, so the vector space representation has redundancy, as mentioned in the section on the Bloch Sphere.

+Note: The term *Hilbert Space* is used in Quantum Mechanics.
+A Hilbert space is a complex vector space with an inner product that is generalized to infinite dimensional spaces.
+As we only need finite-dimensional vector spaces for quantum computing, we will just use the term "complex vector space".

 The tensor product of individual pure qubit states gives the state of the N-qubit system.
-However, it is not necessarily possible to factorize the state back into individual qubit states after quantum gate operations have been applied.
+However, it is not necessarily possible to factor the state back into individual qubit states after quantum gate operations have been applied.
 For example, the following is an *entangled* state that is not separable into the tensor product of individual qubit states:

 ```math
 \frac{1}{\sqrt{2}} (\ket{01} + \ket{10} )